 First of all, collaborative divorces save time and money.
 Instead of frequently working with lawyers and court systems and trying to “win” the divorce, when both parties come together, the whole process is much quicker and smoother.
 In addition to this, the divorce would take place in a more informal setting, thus making it a more comfortable process.

 Next, the negotiation is key.
 Instead of having other people decide your lives for you, you both will be able to determine the best results for the both of you.
 This applies with post-settlement disputes as well, as with these you’ll be able to control what happens in these cases.
 Ultimately, a collaborative divorce can provide both parties with a more comfortable and simpler divorce process.
-To learn more, schedule a free consultation with our divorce lawyers in Rochester, NY.
+To learn more, schedule a confidential consultation with our divorce lawyers in Rochester, NY.

 Process of a Collaborative Divorce